dxunit-sam/wheres-my-tabby/README.md

 The project classifies photos of a specific tabby cat, Mackenzie, against other tabbies using deep learning.
 We used a binary classifier to address dataset imbalance (fewer Mackenzie photos).
 Built with PyTorch and ResNet18, it handles real-world variations like angles, lighting, and distances to mimic lost pet scenarios.
 Challenges include maintaining accuracy on complex tabby patterns and preserving image proportions to avoid distortion.

 ## DATA
-Dataset combines ~100+ personal high-quality photos of Mackenzie (varied angles, lighting, postures) with ~300 tabby images from Kaggle's datasets.
-Images are HEIC/JPG, converted to RGB, resized to 224x224 while preserving proportions via center cropping.
+Dataset combines ~200+ personal high-quality photos of Mackenzie (varied angles, lighting, postures) with ~300 tabby images from Kaggle's datasets.
+Images are HEIC/JPG, converted to RGB, resized to 224x224 or 300x300 while preserving proportions via center cropping.
 Split 80/20 for train/test, balanced to 300 per class.

 - Other tabby images from Kaggle Cat Breeds Dataset [](https://www.kaggle.com/datasets/ma7555/cat-breeds-dataset), filtered for tabby breeds.
 - To balance image quantity, randomly removed images down to 500 files using a Terminal command, then further sampled to 300 for training.